 In 2020 a project to upgrade aging service infrastructure in the Alta Vista neighborhood commenced.
 This project is the construction of water, sanitary, drainage and roadworks improvements including a PRV station and water appurtenances.

-New water mains on Tyrol Crescent and St. Anton Way were commissioned in 2020, with other water mains to be upgraded and commissioned in 2021.
+New water mains on Tyrol Crescent and St. Anton Way were commissioned in 2020, with other water mains upgraded and commissioned in 2021.
+The water main upgrades portion of the Alta Vista services upgrade are complete.